Mate0ff/Web_scrapping/README.md

 You can find the output Excel file in the same directory as the script.

+'Param_and_rec.py' returns offers with given paramters and extra jobs recommended by the website based on them.

+'Param_only.py' returns offers only with given parameters.

+All is based on Polish version of the website, so given criteria [skills, seniority, localisation has to be in this language as well.

 ## Description

 - The program scrapes job listings from the NoFluffJobs website for Python-related positions.
 It fetches details such as job title, company, salary, skills required, and the link to the job listing.